×

 Practiced use of comic reaction shots and an easy mastery of humorous energy provide an essential counterbalance to the welling tears and shojo drama conventions of Sora's hardships.
 But visually the real effort goes into what you might call Kaleido Star's third pillar: Namely acrobat action.
 Fluid in that flamboyant way that only Gonzo can manage, swirling with magic and brimming with feats of death-defying derring-do, Kaleido Stage's shows leave no doubt as to why people like Sora and Layla fell in love with them.
 As colorful and lively as the rest of Kaleido Star's world is, it seems wan next to the glittering, translucent Cirque du Soleil wonders of the stage.
 The hold it has on Sora is all too easy to understand.
 Just try to watch the celestial spins of Fool's legendary great maneuver, or Sora and Layla sword-fighting on a rope stretched above a heaving, burning schooner without getting goose bumps.
 It isn't easy.

 Funimation's re-release includes ADV's 2004 English dub.
 It's a solid adaptation, perhaps a little more liberal with the rewrites than today's more conservative dubs, and a bit too deliberate in its timing and enunciation to be entirely natural, but perfectly serviceable nonetheless.
-While suitably energetic as Sora, Cynthia Martinez doesn't project the depth and complexity of emotion that Ryō Hirohashi does, but Mina Kubota's versatile fairy-tale score and the carefully considered body language of Hajime Watanabe's character designs make up most of the difference.
+While suitably energetic as Sora, Cynthia Martinez doesn't project the depth and complexity of emotion that Ryou Hirohashi does, but Mina Kubota's versatile fairy-tale score and the carefully considered body language of Hajime Watanabe's character designs make up most of the difference.
 Plus dampening Sora's emotions brings the angsty peaks down closer to the series' overall cheerful tone, evening it out some.
 More problematic is John Swasey's slow take on Ken and the questionable accent Luci Christian adopts as Kaleido Stage songstress Sarah.

-A commentary track for episode 25 featuring ADR Director (and Layla's voice actor) Sandra Krasa and an irrepressible Martinez is this set's only important extra.
+A commentary track for episode 25 featuring ADR director (and Layla's voice actor) Sandra Krasa and an irrepressible Martinez is this set's only important extra.

 For all the pains Kaleido Star takes to show the difficulties Sora has in achieving her dream, there is definitely an element of fantasy to her path to stardom.
 And no, I'm not talking about Fool.
 If the thought of a girl converting small-minded capitalists, small-hearted co-workers and Machiavellian turncoats with kindness and the shining glory of her perseverance makes your stomach turn, then turn away.
 Those for whom optimism is not anathema will want to stay, however.
 Perhaps it's heavy-handed, but few series argue as powerfully for the dogged pursuit of dreams, and fewer still as entertainingly.